temporal-sa/temporal-worker-cert-rotation/README.md

 ### 5. Configure your Temporal Worker

-A Temporal Worker uses a Temporal Client to connect to the server.
-The Temporal Client uses the client certificate to authenticate to the Temporal Server.
+A Temporal Worker uses a Temporal Client to connect to the Temporal server.
+And the Temporal Client requires a client certificate to authenticate to the Temporal server.
 The connection is a long-lasting connection through which the Worker polls for tasks on a task queue.

 However, the Temporal Cloud frontend closes this connection every 5 minutes.
 When the connection is closed the Worker, using the Client, will establish a new connection.
 (Note: in self-hosted clusters you change the 5m default using the `frontend.keepAliveMaxConnectionAge` parameter.)